 During the final months of 1991 Tom Servais captured two images that remain the best known Pipeline photos ever taken.
 One, of Australian Tom Carroll, came during the height of pro competition with hundreds watching.
 The other, of American Tom Curren, unfolded in the fading light of afternoon with few people around.
-Servais explains the circumstances surrounding the images and why they still resonate with surfers a quarter century later.
-Servais, now 63, is at Pipeline this winter for the 35th time, in search of more such moments.
+Servais explains the circumstances surrounding the images and why they still resonate with surfers more than a quarter century later.
+Servais, now 65, is at Pipeline this winter for the 37th time, in search of more such moments.

 Interviews conducted by Dan Fitzpatrick

 The moment: Tom Curren, from Santa Barbara, decides to surf one November afternoon in 1991.
 He catches a wave at Backdoor, the name given to the section of Pipeline breaking from left to right, and cuts back in the direction he had been traveling.
 Click here for a view of the entire 15-frame sequence.

 The surfer: Tom is one of the most stylish, smoothest surfers ever.
 His body parts are doing exactly what they need to do without any arm waving or any theatrics of any kind.
 It all seemed to come together in that photo.
 He was kind of shy.
 Trying to get photos of him was hard because you never knew when he would show up.
 He might go surfing one hour before dark and the light was getting bad.
 He tried to avoid the cameras.

 The board: He was riding a board without any logos on it which also made it super cool.
 The board he is riding is called a Reverse V. He had two of those surfboards, one was 7’ 3’’ and one was a 7’8’’.
 They were Maurice Cole surfboards.
 Maurice Cole is an Australian shaper.
 He lived in France for lot of years.
 Tom Curren’s first wife was from France and Maurice Cole was living there at the same time.
 I believe that’s how that union started.